J0ker98/J0ker98/README.md

 ## 💻 Software Engineer

-- 👨🏻‍🎓 I’m currently studying for my Master Degree in Computer Science at University of Rome "La Sapienza"
+- 👨🏻‍🎓 I’m currently studying for my Ph.D. in Computer Science at University of Rome "La Sapienza"
 - 📫 How to reach me: [Linkedin] - <a href='mailto:me@stefanozeppieri.com'>me@stefanozeppieri.com</a>
 - 👟 Fun fact: I love sneakers